Why Perfectionism Isn’t a Personality Trait - It’s a Protective Pattern

 Perfectionism often takes root in internalized shame - the belief that you’re not good enough as you are.
 So you try to earn worthiness through achievement, people-pleasing, and doing everything “right.”

-Now as adults, those same patterns can leave us feeling anxious, disconnected, and burned out.
+Now as adults, those same patterns can leave you feeling highly anxious, secretly disconnected, and deeply burned out.

 What Is Perfectionism Therapy?